The best bra styles for projected or shallow breasts

 If you have shallow breasts, invest in a bra with rounded cups.
 FLORAL SUN has rounded unpadded cups draped in tulle.

-For women with shallow breasts, we recommend amongst others the following styles in our collection: Stay Fresh, Floral Sun, Joy, Confident, Meadow Dreams, Winter Dew, Shimmer Frost and Keep Fresh.
+For women with shallow breasts, we recommend amongst others the following styles in our collection: Stay Fresh, Floral Sun, Joy, Meadow Dreams, Winter Dew, Shimmer Frost and Keep Fresh.
 Avoid unpadded models with pointed cup shapes.

 The best bras for projected breasts